hpe-dev-incubator/hpe-dev-portal/content/blog/host-based-volume-encryption-with-hpe-csi-driver-for-kubernetes.md

 * Read the documentation on HPE Storage Container Orchestrator Documentation (SCOD) around the [host-based Volume Encryption](https://scod.hpedev.io/csi_driver/using.html#volume_encryption) feature
 * Learn about the [new multitenancy feature on HPE Alletra 6000 and Nimble Storage](https://scod.hpedev.io/container_storage_provider/hpe_alletra_6000/index.html#multitenant_deployment) to further improve security of your storage infrastructure

-The team hang out on Slack and eager to learn about your security challenges.
-Sign up at [slack.hpedev.io](http://slack.hpedev.io) and login to the community at [hpedev.slack.com](https://hpedev.slack.com), check out #kubernetes #nimblestorage and #3par-primera.
+The team hangs out on Slack and is eager to learn about your security challenges.
+Sign up at [slack.hpedev.io](http://slack.hpedev.io) and login to the community at [hpedev.slack.com](https://hpedev.slack.com), to check out #kubernetes #nimblestorage and #3par-primera.